Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 #### 1.1.2 Multiple correspondence analysis

 <p align="justify"> Multiple correspondence analysis (MCA) is a multivariate data analysis designed for nominal categorical data.
 We used MCA here to obtain a first look on our data, and measure qualitatively the association between traits.
 For example, we can see here that on the first and second axis a large maximum body size, a oceanic habitat and oophageous mode of reproduction are highly associated.
-Hence, it is expected that a group presenting such association will be detected in further analysis. </p>
+Hence, it is expected that a group presenting such association will be detected in further analyses. </p>

 <p align="center">
     <img src="MCA_method.png" \>